 The name Phil Mickelson has become a byword for longevity, with the famous left-hander spending 25 years in golf's top 50.

-For a long time, Mickelson carried the mantle of 'nearly-man', having been near the top for so long without ever breaking through.
-While he now has five Majors to his name, Mickelson has never been the world number one.
+For many years, Mickelson carried the mantle of 'nearly-man', having been near the top for so long without winning a Major.
+He finally ended that with victory in the 2004 Masters although he's never been the world number one.

 Mickelson is among the most recognizable figures in the sport and has represented the United States in numerous Ryder Cups and Presidents Cups, including an unprecedented streak of 23 events between 1994 and 2018.